GUI-Goblins/lambda-openai-roll/README.md

 # Lambda OpenAI Roll

 > This lambda function appends an endGame property to the event body.
-This endGame property has a value of either True or False.
-True has a chance of being 4% while False is 96%.
+This endGame property has a value of either True (end the character) or False (character can keep playing).
+True has a chance of being 10% while False is 90%.

 ## Installation